 In a medium bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.

-In a large bowl, beat softened butter and granulated sugar with an electric mixer on medium speed until light and fluffy, about 2–3 minutes.
+In a large bowl, beat softened butter and granulated sugar with an electric mixer or stand mixer with a paddle attachment on medium speed until light and fluffy, about 2–3 minutes.

 Add eggs one at a time, beating well after each addition.
 Mix in vanilla extract.